Mastercard/flow/IMPLEMENTATION_STATUS.md

 retains 03, the automated part of 10, narrowed 20 and completed 28 as prerequisites;
 human host acceptance remains at final integration.
 Then 05/25 → 26 → 27.
 Deferred collector and partial-report work must not re-enter this critical path.
+After 26 and completion of functional feedback, resume 29–32 as post-functional cleanup; do not restore the old 29–32 → 25 blocking edges.

 Required acceptance still includes combined parallel/reporting and relevant serial/safety regressions, real command outcomes, existing packaged-runtime checks,